muralitheda/sql-basics/HQL-hive-query-language-examples.md

        p.*
 FROM payments AS p LIMIT 5;
 ```
+java.util.UUID is a class in Java that represents an immutable universally unique identifier (UUID).
+A UUID is a 128-bit value that is unique across all computers and networks,
+making it ideal for creating unique identifiers for objects, sessions, or records without a centralized authority.

 | row_num | p.customernumber | p.checknumber | p.paymentdate | p.amount |
 |:---|:---|:---|:---|:---|